 The Mojo Club can be seen as the German voice of Dancefloor Jazz and as a mastermind regarding modern breakbeat sounds like Acid Jazz.
 With performances of artists like Gilles Peterson, Massive Attack, Moloko, the Propellerheads, Pizzicato Five, Roni Size, Goldie, the E-Z Rollers as well as Kruder & Dorfmeister, the club ranked among the protagonists of the German club scene during the 90s.
 Furthermore, the successful club compilations “Electric Mojo” and “Dancefloor Jazz” became known over the years and a highly innovative cultural program completed the picture with lectures like “Urban Poetry” and “Macht Club” in 1993 or “Le Café Abstrait” of Raphaël Marionneau, which paved the way for the chill out sound in 1996.
 (Source: Wikipedia)

-Renegades Of Jazz a.k.a.
-David Hanke – Mojo Essentials Mixtape 010
+Renegades Of Jazz – Mojo Essentials Mixtape 010

-I usually need what I call the ‘teenage hour’ to muster the courage to dance in a club – but never at the Mojo.
-I still remember my first visit there, where the friendly staff let me go in without paying to check first if I actually liked it.
-And did I like it.
-I haven’t had a chance to visit the club in its new venue this time because the conference and seeing my friend again took precedence, but back then, I used to enter the club, leave my coat at the cloak room, and off I went on the dancefloor, sometimes only to take a break two hours later.
-Apart from the friendly staff, the great sounds, the pleasant folks and the impressive interior design, the Mojo also had – and I was told it still has – a café where you could take a break and still listen to the music, but they lowered the sound here so that you could chat with your friends without having to shout.
-I’ve never been at a better club and next time I get to go to Hamburg, I’ll make sure I pay the Mojo a visit.
+I usually need quite some time to muster the courage to dance at a club – but never at the Mojo.
+I still remember my first visit there, where friendly staff let me go in without paying to first check if I actually liked it.
+And did I!
+This time, I had no chance to visit the club and explore its new venue but back then, I used to enter it, leave my coat at the cloak room, and went on the dancefloor, sometimes only taking a break after two hours had passed.
+Apart from the friendly staff, the great sounds, the pleasant folks and the impressive interior design, the Mojo also had – and I was told it still has – a café where you could take a break and still listen to the music, but at a lower sound so that you could chat with your friends without having to shout.
+I’ve never been at a better club and next time I get to go to Hamburg, I’ll make sure to pay the Mojo a visit.

 The Dancing Towers, the Onyx and Hamburg’s Mojo

-Local residents criticised that the construction projects expanded the reach of the office buildings and luxury hotels of the city centre and altered the character of the neighbourhood.
+Local residents criticised that the construction projects expanded the reach of the city centre’s office buildings and luxury hotels and altered the character of the neighbourhood.
 The Green Party also criticised that the buildings didn’t create any living space for locals.
-I found the Dancing Towers and the Onyx still impressive, but they sure could have build them somewhere else.
-On the whole, however, Hamburg has lost none of its mojo and I definitely won’t let 13 years go by before I visit there again.
+Still, the Dancing Towers and the Onyx are impressive, although they sure could have build them somewhere else.
+On the whole, however, Hamburg has lost none of its mojo and I definitely won’t let another 13 years go by before my next visit.